One More Time (Daft Punk song): Composition

-Daft Punk considered "One More Time" to be the link connecting their previous studio album Homework to Discovery.
-The song was completed in 1998, where it remained "sitting on a shelf" until its eventual release on 13 November 2000.
-It prominently features a vocal performance written and sung by Romanthony.
-As stated by Guy-Manuel de Homem-Christo, "we thought the funkiness of his voice fit the funkiness of the music."
+"One More Time" samples the obscure 1978 disco song "More Spell on You" by Eddie Johns.
+Daft Punk sampled the horn section and rearranged it to create the hook.
+The vocal part was written and performed by Romanthony.
+Guy-Manuel de Homem-Christo said "we thought the funkiness of his voice fit the funkiness of the music".

-The song was considered an example of French house's frequent use of audio filters, featuring heavily processed auto-tuned vocals.
-Thomas Bangalter, a member of Daft Punk, said: "A lot of people complain about musicians using Auto-Tune.
+The song was considered an example of French house's use of audio filters, featuring processed auto-tuned vocals.
+Thomas Bangalter said: "A lot of people complain about musicians using Auto-Tune.
 It reminds me of the late '70s when musicians in France tried to ban the synthesizer...
 What they didn't see was that you could use those tools in a new way instead of just for replacing the instruments that came before."
 According to Bangalter, Romanthony liked the effect and was interested in innovation.
-Bangalter also elaborated:
+Bangalter said:

 We care less now than we used to about what critics say about our music.
 We liked the track, Romanthony liked it, we can be disappointed about what they said about the song, but still we liked it.
 It's just music, it's just entertainment, and as long as we believe in it that's what is important.
 It's what we wanted to do.
 We love to be able to use instruments the way we want to.
 Criticising the Vocoder is like asking bands in the '60s, 'Why do you use the electric guitar?'
 It's just a tool... no big deal.
 Creation is interaction.
 The healthy thing is that people either loved it or hated it.
 At least people were not neutral.
 The worst thing when you make art is for people to not even be moved by it.
 Love and hate are interesting because it's deep and intense.
 It's one side of our music that people might be sensitive to and others might not.

-The album version of the track includes a two-minute breakdown.
-Bangalter remarked that, "The break is so long it's not even the break.
+The album version includes a two-minute breakdown.
+Bangalter said: "The break is so long it's not even the break.
 The song itself is the breakdown."

+Daft Punk considered "One More Time" the link connecting their previous studio album Homework to Discovery.
+They completed it in 1998, where it remained "sitting on a shelf" until its release on 13 November 2000.